-On February 26, 2015, the Commission directed Staff of the Department of Public Service (Staff) to develop proposed rules for Commission oversight of distributed energy resource suppliers (DERS) in consultation with Stakeholders.
-It found that some supervision over DER providers will be necessary to ensure both consumer protection and fair competition.
-The Commission also directed development of a dispute resolution mechanism that expedites review and action on disputes between DERS and utilities.
+In the Framework Order, Staff of the Department of Public Service (Staff) was directed to develop proposed rules for oversight of DERS in consultation with stakeholders.
+Further, Staff was to devise a dispute resolution mechanism that expedites review and action on disputes between DERS and utilities.